-The 2021 acquisitions primarily relate to the XTO acquisition.
+The 2023 acquisitions primarily relate to additional working interests in certain of the Company's New Mexico properties (See Note 3).
 The 2022 acquisitions relate to small acquisition in our Rockies and New Mexico regions.
+The revisions in 2023 are primarily related to decreases in prices.